mzaks/EntitasCookBook/chapters/1_ingredients/105_collector.md

 context.CreateCollector(GameMatcher.GameBoardElement.Removed());
 ```

-In this example we defien that we want to collect all entities which got `GameBoardElement` component removed.
+In this example we define that we want to collect all entities which got `GameBoardElement` component removed.
 Internally a collector will ask for a group of entities which contain `GameBoardElement` components.
 It will subscribe it self to group events and keep a list of references to entities which will leave the group, as we were interested in `Removed` event.
 There are follwoing three events that we can be interested in:
 - Added
 - Removed
 - AddedOrRemoved